jestem00/zeroart-tezosapp-mainnet/README.md

 Ecologi: For providing impactful environmental metrics.
 @JestemZero and @jams2blues: For their invaluable contributions to smart contract development and the Art-Tezos Ecosystem.

-SaveTheWorldWithArt.io — Fully On-Chain NFT Platform
+The Zero Contract — Fully On-Chain NFT Platform
 ## 1. Overview
 # Two Contract Versions: